"Trust yourself. You know more than you think you do."

 Quiet: It doesn't shout or demand.

-Clear: It has a sense of simplicity and directness.
+Clear: It has simplicity and directness.

 Grounded: It comes with a felt sense in the body.